2X-2nd/ReX/documentation/M3_Requirements_and_Design.md

 1. **[Register and Login]**
     - **Overview**:
-        1. User registration
+        1. Google-based User Registration
-        2. User login
+        2. Google-based User Login

     - **Detailed Flow for Each Independent Scenario**:
-        1. **[User Registration]**:
+        1. **[Google-based User Registration]**:
-            - **Description**: Users create an account by providing their email, password, and other required details.
+            - **Description**: Users register through their Google accounts.
+Upon successful registration, they can set preferences for personalized recommendations.
             - **Primary actor(s)**: Sellers, Buyers
             - **Main success scenario**:
-                1. User opens the app and selects the "Register" option.
+                1. User opens the app and selects the "Sign in with Google" option.
-                2. User enters their details (e.g., email, password) and submits.
+                2. The system initiates Google OAuth authentication.
-                3. The system verifies the details and creates the account successfully.
+                3. Google verifies the user credentials and provides user data (e.g., email, name).
-                4. The system verifies the details and creates the account successfully.
+                4. The app creates a new account in the system or fetches an existing account based on the Google ID.
+                5. The user sets preferences (e.g., categories of interest) for product recommendations.

             - **Failure scenario(s)**:
                 - 1a.
-User inputs invalid data (e.g., weak password, already registered email).
+Google authentication fails due to network issues.
                     - 1a1.
-System displays an error message indicating the issue.
+System displays an error message indicating authentication failure.
                     - 1a2.
-User is prompted to correct the error and try again.
+User retries the authentication process after resolving the issue.

                 - 1b.
-System is down during registration.
+Google account does not return necessary data.
                     - 1b1.
-User receives a message indicating temporary unavailability.
+System notifies the user of the incomplete data.
                     - 1b2.
-User is asked to try again later.
+User retries with a valid Google account.

-        2. **[User Login]**:
+        2. **[Google-based User Login]**:
-            - **Description**: Returning users log in to access their accounts.
+            - **Description**: Returning users log in using their Google accounts, and their preferences are retained for personalized recommendations.
             - **Primary actor(s)**: Sellers, Buyers
             - **Main success scenario**:
-                1. User selects the "Login" option.
+                1. User selects the "Sign in with Google" option on the login screen.
-                2. User inputs their email and password.
-                3. The system verifies credentials and grants access to the account.
+                2. The system verifies the user’s Google account and fetches the corresponding system account.
+                3. The app grants the user access to their dashboard with personalized product recommendations.

             - **Failure scenario(s)**:
                 - 2a.
-Incorrect email or password entered
+Google account authentication fails due to incorrect credentials.
                     - 2a1.
-System displays an error message indicating invalid credentials.
+System displays an error message indicating authentication failure.
                     - 2a2.
-User retries with the correct credentials.
+User retries with correct credentials.

                 - 2b.
-System is unavailable.
+The system cannot connect to Google's authentication service.
                     - 2b1.
-User receives a message indicating temporary downtime.
+System displays a message about Google service downtime.
                     - 2b2.
 User is advised to try again later.

 2. **[List an Item for Sale]**
     - **Overview**: